Xilinx/Vitis-AI-Tutorials/Introduction/03-Basic/Module_6/README.md

 cd ${Section_3-Basic}/Module_6/
 sh build_app.sh
 ```
-Copy the executable file to board.
+Copy the executable file to the board.

 ```
 scp ${Section_3-Basic}/Module_6/test/usb_input_multi_threads_refinedet_drm root@$[IP_OF_BOARD]:/home/root
 scp ${Section_3-Basic}/Module_6/install/libmy_v4l2s.so root@$[IP_OF_BOARD]:/usr/lib
 ```
-Running zynqmp_dpu_optimize.sh on board to optimize the board setting.
+Running `zynqmp_dpu_optimize.sh` on board to optimize the board setting.
 ```
 #cd ~/dpu_sw_optimize/zynqmp/
 #./zynqmp_dpu_optimize.sh
 ```
 The script runs automatically after the board boots up with the official image
-- Test the libmy_v4l2s.so library to see if it works properly with the test example.
-When the test example works, you will notice that two JPEG files are generated in your execution directory.
+- Test the `libmy_v4l2s.so` library to see if it works properly with the test example.
+When the test example works, you notice that two JPEG files are generated in your execution directory.
 ```
 ./test_v4l2
 ```

 - Run the application.
- Before you run, it's needed to stop the weston service to use drm display mode for the application.
+ Before you run, you need to stop the Weston service to use the DRM display mode for the application.
 ```
   ./usb_input_multi_threads_refinedet_drm refinedet_pruned_0_8 0 -t 3
 ```